The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 Final Words

 Many Office 365 webmail users face the same problem when they have to import PST to Outlook 365 web.
-Since the manual method required Outlook configuration, most users will find this technique lengthy and complex.
-For them, we have described a simple method that will allow users to directly import PST file to Outlook 365 web app.
-Users can pick any of these approaches as per their preference.
+Since the manual method requires Outlook configuration, most users will find this technique lengthy and complex.
+For them, we have described a simple method that will allow users to directly import PST files to Outlook 365 web app.
+Users can pick any of these approaches as per their preferences.

 There are generally two ways that you can use to import PST files to Outlook 365: Network upload and Import / Export Wizard.
 However, both have their own set of limitations.
 Hence, using the above tool can help you complete the task without any limitations or data loss.